Course Outline

 Description

-This course focuses on the implementation of international business strategy and policy and will teach you how to evaluate competitive issues that affect firms competing internationally as they expand offshore or face non-domestic competitors in their domestic market.
+This course focuses on developing and implementing international business strategy and policy.
+Sustainable and digital perspectives will be embedded into classical international business frameworks and concepts.
+The course will teach you how to evaluate competitive issues that affect firms competing internationally as they expand offshore or face non-domestic competitors in their domestic market.
 It addresses the influence of global competitive forces and the resources needed to compete effectively in global markets.

 How will this course be delivered?